captbaritone/indigo/README.md

-Indigo (codename, to be renamed before release) is a light-weight TypeScript module that makes it easy to construct binary WebAssembly modules from TypeScript.
-It's intended for use cases where you are comfortable writing raw Wasm instructions, but
+Indigo (codename, to be renamed before release) is a light-weight TypeScript module that makes it easy to construct binary WebAssembly modules from TypeScript in the browser or Node.
+It's intended for use cases where you are comfortable writing raw Wasm instructions, but want to have some structure:

 - Provides type safety for WebAssembly instructions
-- Binary encoding of instructions/values
+- Handles binary encoding of instructions/values
-- Juggling variable/function/global indexes
+- Handles juggling variable/function/global indexes
-- Module encoding/structure
+- Handles module encoding/structure

 Indigo is intended for use cases such as just-in-time compilation (JIT), where the Wasm module is constructed at runtime.
 For example, if you want to provide a user-accessible domain specific language (DSL) for your users which compiles to Wasm.
+This this end, Indigo is light weight and optimizes for simplicity and construction speed rather than the size or performance of the resulting Wasm module.

 ## Examples